-Defrost is controlled by the elapsed operating time of the compressor whether or not frost has actually accumulated.
+ON-DEMAND Defrost starts when the capacity of the heat pump drops by approximately 25% not frost has actually accumulated.
 However, defrost does not occur above a user-specified outdoor temperature, DEFROST-T (see following keyword).
 For DEFROST-TYPE = REVERSE-CYCLE, the compressor energy to defrost for a set period of 3.5 minutes is calculated; the cooling effect produced in the zone is also calculated.
 For DEFROST-TYPE = RESISTIVE, the electrical energy of the heating element is calculated for 3.5 minutes of defrost time.